 Potential immediate post-operative concerns include:

 - Dry Eye: the eyelids are like the windshield wipers of the eye, and post-surgical swelling of the eyelids can cause drying and irritation.
 This type of swelling can typically affect eye comfort for approximately ten days before swelling settles down enough for the eyelid to again move tears efficiently on the eye surface.

-- Motor Nerve Damage: Eyelid surgery cuts small motor and sensory nerves to the eyelid.
-This can weaken the muscle that closes the eye (orbicularis oculi muscle), and the blink mechanism may be temporarily or permanently affected, causing long-term eye surface drying and dry eye symptoms (i.e. irritation, sensation of burning, grittiness, redness).
-Fortunately, many of these closure issues resolve over time, and can be treated with first-line approaches, such as: artificial tears, bland ophthalmic ointment, plugging the tear drainage system, and/or taping the eyes closed.
+- Motor Nerve Damage: Eyelid surgery cuts the small motor and sensory nerves to the eyelid.
+This can weaken the muscle that closes the eye (orbicularis oculi muscle), and the blink mechanism may be temporarily or permanently affected, causing long-term eye surface drying and dry eye symptoms (i.e. irritation, the sensation of burning, grittiness, redness).
+Fortunately, many of these closure issues resolve over time and can be treated with first-line approaches, such as artificial tears, bland ophthalmic ointment, plugging the tear drainage system, and/or taping the eyes closed.
 Should symptoms persist, surgery to improve eyelid closure may be required.
-In contrast to motor nerve damage, sensory nerve injuries are generally short lived and are more likely to heal completely without additional surgery.
+In contrast to motor nerve damage, sensory nerve injuries are generally short-lived and are more likely to heal completely without additional surgery.

 - Hemorrhage: occurs as a result of blood vessels that are cut or damaged during the eye surgery, or from straining, coughing, or other activities following surgery that disrupt normal clot formation and may lead to the formation of large bruises.
 This bruising prolongs healing, and in more extreme cases, can disrupt the surgical result and even affect vision.